 In 1966 the firm became Gibson Sheat for the first time when Page and Marshall decided to go off in a different direction.

 With the addition of Greg Thomas and Peter Mathews in 1982, the firm became Gibson Sheat Thomas & Mathews.
 Peter Mathews was a driving force behind the growth of the firm in the 1980's.

 In 1983 there was a merger with Macalister Mazengarb Prothero & Co.
 From this point forward the firm retained the name Gibson Sheat.

-In 1999 the firm opened a Wellington office in Customhouse Quay, and in 2013 moved to the current offices in Grey Street (just down the road from the site of a former office of the 1940s).
+In 1999 the firm opened a Wellington office in Customhouse Quay, in 2013 moved to Grey Street, and in 2021 relocated to the current office at 50 Customhouse Quay (just down the road from the site of a former office of the 1940s).

 More recent mergers include:

-In the Wairarapa the firm can trace its history back for over a century.
-It was founded by David Kennedy Logan (grandfather of our consultant Bruce Logan).
+In the Wairarapa, the firm can trace its history back for over a century.
+It was founded by David Kennedy Logan (grandfather of our former Partner Bruce Logan).

 At the beginning of 2007 Gold Walsh merged with Logan Blathwayt to become Logan Gold Walsh, and in 2009 the firm incorporated to become Logan Gold Walsh Lawyers Limited, with the first directors being Bruce Logan and Brett Gould.
+Logan Gold Walsh also employed former Gibson Sheat employee, Julie Millar.
 Both John Gold and Phil Walsh had retired due to ill health.

 In August 2015 Logan Gold Walsh merged with Gibson Sheat and became the firm's Wairarapa office withÂ Bruce Logan, Brett Gould, and Julie Millar at the helm.

 In November 2020, Nowland Gordan and Associates became part of Gibson Sheat.